 Find the best type of printer for you

-Printers have come a long way from their humble origins and there’s plenty of different technologies to consider when you’re picking a printer.
+Printers have come a long way from their humble origins and there are plenty of different technologies to consider when you’re picking a printer.
 HP printer types span the gamut from single user to industrial presses.

 There are single-use printers, multi-function printers, mobile all-in-one printers, and printers perfect for both the home and office or business.